nburwell/jira-glue/README.md

 ### Launch from Hotkey

-* Use Alfred with power pack or QuickSilver (free)
+* Use Automator (recommended), or Alfred with power pack or QuickSilver
 * Create a file called `secrets` next to browser-glue.rb

     ```